4d/4d-for-ios/website/translated_docs/es/Relations-one-to-N-relations-custom-button.md

 ### Tamaño y restricciones

-Tenga en cuenta que si **agrega restricciones** a su botón, también tendrá que modificar el archivo xib xml para **agregar algunas TAGS** como para las plantillas de formularios detallados personalizados.
+Keep in mind that if you **add constraints** into your button, you will also have to modifiy the xib xml file to **add some TAGS** as for custom Detail form templates.
 Esto permite que el botón se duplique correctamente cuando hay varias relaciones disponibles en la misma vista detallada.

 ¡Qué conveniente, ya que planeamos agregar algunas restricciones!